 Catholic social teaching emphasizes that the economy is meant to serve people, not the other way around.
 Early in his pontificate, Pope Francis warned that an “idolatry of money” threatens to “devour everything which stands in the way of increased profits,” with the environment and vulnerable members of society “defenseless before the interests of a deified market, which becomes the only rule.”
 Catholic teaching demands the opposite: that we value the dignity of interconnected life more than the accumulation of wealth, and that we use our resources for the advancement of the common good.

-Kimberly Mazyck, associate director of the Georgetown Initiative on Catholic Social Thought and Public Life, will moderate the conversation.
-Felipe Witchger, co-founder and executive director of the Francesco Collaborative, will offer closing remarks.
+Kimberly Mazyck, associate director of the Initiative on Catholic Social Thought and Public Life, moderated the conversation.
+Felipe Witchger, co-founder and executive director of the Francesco Collaborative, offered closing remarks.

 This gathering will have three parts: